hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/04b-Components.md

 + JavaScrip modules as Web components
   + HTML Imports APIs removed from standard
-  + solution: embedding in the JavaScript part of you components
+  + solution: embedding in the JavaScript part of the components
-    + the HTML templaste part of the components
+    + the HTML template part of the components
     + the CSS part for the styling of the component
   + able to include the JavaScript as a regular JavaScript file, using
     + `<script src="yourComponent.js"></script>`
-    + the new EcmaScript import statement and import the file as a ES Module
+    + the new EcmaScript import statement and import the file as a JS Module
-  + `customElement.define`

 + Example: the host html page importing and instantiating the Web Components
   + HTML snippet: `index.html`